astronomer/docs/archived_software_docs/version-0.23/cli-quickstart.md

 3. Access the Airflow UI for your local Airflow project.
 To do so, go to http://localhost:8080/ and log in with `admin` for both your Username and Password.

    You should also be able to access your Postgres Database at: `localhost:5432/postgres`.
-For guidelines on accessing your Postgres database both locally and on Astronomer, refer to the [Access Airflow Database](access-airflow-database.md) guide.
+For guidelines on accessing your Postgres database both locally and on Astronomer, refer to the [Access Apache Airflow® Database](access-airflow-database.md) guide.

    > **Note**: Running `$ astro dev start` will start your project with the Apache Airflow® Webserver exposed at port 8080 and Postgres exposed at port 5432.
    >